michaelcao512/SocialNetwork/README.md

 * Search functionality for users, posts, and content

 ### To-Do List:
+* Media
+* Optimize search with filters and sorting
+* reactions and replies to comments
 * Add real-time notifications for user interactions
 * Enable post-sharing functionality
-* Optimize search with filters and sorting
-* Integrate analytics for user activity insights

 ## Getting Started